nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _package manager: `Package manager with signed binaries.`_

-System administrators, for example, care about system-level configuration files, much of which that is in ``/etc/``.
+System administrators, for example, care about system-level configuration files, generally text files in ``/etc/``.
-These are generally text files, which are simple to edit for ad-hoc debugging and automation.
-Text files are also very robust against corruption.
+Text files simple to edit for ad-hoc debugging and automation and also very robust against corruption.

 User level configuration is stored in dotfiles (hidden folders or files) in the user's home directory.
 There are good arguments to the effect that making dotfiles responsible for configuration `is problematic`_.